 To associate data collection rules with device groups, start the Sentinel Web console, click Collection on the top menu, and then select Devices.
-For more information about associating data collection rules and policies to device groups, see the User Guide for NetIQ Sentinel.
+For more information about associating data collection rules and policies to device groups, see the NetIQ Sentinel User Guide.

 When you review a defined rule, Agent Manager displays the rule Properties window.
-For more information about displaying the Properties for a rule, see Section 4.5, "Working with Data Collection Rules," on page 24.
+For more information about displaying the Properties for a rule, see Section 4.5, "Working with Data Collection Rules," on page 18.
 The Properties tabs typically display the rule criteria that you supply when creating data collection rules.
 For more information about any entry on a tab, see the Help.